 State Secretary of Commerce Mike Preston said in early May, continued unemployment claims peaked at 122,000.
 He also said the state has been dealing with fraudulent activity, forcing thousands of accounts to be locked.

 “Anyone whose been a victim of identity theft or you’ve had your information compromised, like we said, going up the last 20 years, it potentially could be used for a fraudulent claim in unemployment,” Preston said.

 He said while there is still work that needs to be done, they have provided assistance to thousands of Arkansans.

-According to Preston, the state has paid more than one billion dollars out in Pandemic Unemployment Compensation, nearly early $600 million in the Pandemic Unemployment Assistance and almost $400 million in the Traditional Unemployment Assistance.
+According to Preston, the state has paid more than $1 billion out in Pandemic Unemployment Compensation, nearly $600 million in the Pandemic Unemployment Assistance, and almost $400 million in the Traditional Unemployment Assistance.

-For the State, Secy.
-Preston said all eyes are on Congress as it decides whether to extend additional benefits.
+For the state, Preston said all eyes are on Congress as it decides whether to extend additional benefits.

-As Arkansans continue navigating through this economic crisis, Husband said she wants to see grad assistants be included in receiving financial relief.
+As Arkansans continue navigating through this economic crisis, Husband said she wants to see graduate assistants be included in receiving financial relief.

 “I would say us recent graduates are some of the most vulnerable because we don’t have that built-up savings,” Husband said.
 “We’re just getting out into the world or we’re working on really low wages.”

 Kaiser is taking safety precautions as she works on the frontlines to provide for herself.